 For many parents of middle schoolers, time with their children is dwindling.
 "Those who stopped working when their kids were born may no longer be able to afford that luxury," says Eileen Kugler, author of Debunking the Middle Class Myth: Why Diverse Schools Are Good for All Kids.
 "If you have to be at the office, you can't be backstage at the school play at the same time."
 Others mistakenly believe they should back off to teach children to be more independent — a message reinforced by a preteen who bans you from watching him play basketball and is mortified to discover that you've volunteered to supervise community-service day.

 Finally, middle-school parents often feel like strangers in a strange land.
-"Schools in general prepare students for the next step in their education better than they prepare parents," says Anna Weselak, president of the National Parent-Teacher Association for 2005 to 2007.
+"Schools in general prepare students for the next step in their education better than they prepare parents," says former president of the National Parent-Teacher Association.
 "They don't realize that there are many ways to stay involved."

 To stay on top and in touch at school:

-Find out what the school needs — and do it.
+- Find out what the school needs — and do it.
 Stuffing mail folders, drafting notices, or shelving library books are tasks overburdened schools love to farm out to parents.
 At one school, parents set up and staff a homework hotline.
 At another, volunteers help translate a school newsletter and other notices from English into Spanish for parents new to the community.
-Some tasks you can do at home, working alongside your child as he does his homework.
+There are even some tasks you can do at home, working alongside your child as he does his homework.

-Get the lay of the land early on.
+- Get the lay of the land early on.
 You'll annoy your preteen fast if she has to remind you, again, who she has for history or that assembly is first period every Wednesday.
 End the information embargo by attending back-to-school night each fall.
-Find out how teachers prefer to be contacted (telephone? email?); let them know how to reach you too.
+Find out how teachers prefer to be contacted (telephone? email?) and let them know how to reach you, too.